MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

 #### Cause

 The Power Automate installer depends on the LanmanServer service and attempts to start it if it isn't already running.
-If the service can't be started, installation steps that depend on it fails.
+If the service can't be started, installation steps that depend on it fail.

 #### Resolution

 To solve this issue,

-1. Select Windows logo key + <kbd>R</kbd> and type _services.msc_ or _services_ in the **Run** window to open the Services manager.
+1. Select Windows logo key+<kbd>R</kbd> and type _services.msc_ or _services_ in the **Run** window to open the Services manager.
 Find the service named "Server", right-click it and select **Properties**.
 1. In the **General** tab, make sure that its **Startup type** isn't disabled (it should be **Automatic** by default.)
 1. Select **Apply** to update the startup type.
 1. You can then start the service manually by right-clicking it in the services manager tool and selecting **Start**.